ObjectIsAdvantag/DEVWKS-2043/aidemo/quality/README.md

 Responses will use GPT-3.5 until your limit resets after 5:19 PM
 ```

 ## Enriched prompt with corporate rules

-IN PROGRESS
+IN PROGRESS (hit free quota limit)

 Let's now come back to compliance.
-In a new chat session
+In a new chat session...

 TODO: provide a few rules for:
 - consistency in descriptions